waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `grass`: Wild Pokémon encounters.
 - `water`: Requires SURF.
 - `impassable`: Wall.
 - `elevated_ground`: Walkable, different elevation.
-Movement to a lower elevation is *only* possible via `steps` tiles or by stepping down onto a `cleared_boulder_barrier` tile.
-Direct movement to a lower `ground` tile is not possible.
+Movement to a lower elevation is *only* possible via `steps` tiles.
+Direct movement to a lower `ground` tile is not possible unless it is a `cleared_boulder_barrier` tile.
 - `steps`: Allows movement between elevations.
 - `boulder_switch`: Floor switch for boulders.
 - `boulder_barrier`: Impassable barrier linked to a boulder switch.